Amelia Peabody series: Plot

-Another key character is introduced in the 1899–1900 season (The Hippopotamus Pool), that of David Todros, the son of Abdullah's estranged daughter and her Christian husband.
+Another key character is introduced in the 1899–1900 season (The Hippopotamus Pool): David Todros, the son of Abdullah's estranged daughter and her Christian husband.
 David is living in a state of semi-slavery, working for a forger of antiquities.
-A key character in that novel, he is later taken in by Evelyn and Walter Emerson as a ward.
+He is later taken in by Evelyn and Walter Emerson as a ward.
 David later marries Evelyn and Walter's daughter Amelia (known as Lia to avoid confusion with her aunt).

 The introduction of Nefret initiates a running story arc of sexual tension between her and Ramses.
 This becomes an important part of the plot in a subset of four books beginning with Seeing a Large Cat, coinciding with the introduction of "excerpts from Manuscript H" in which the younger generation of the family begins a parallel narration to Amelia's.
 Among the pitfalls in this story arc is the arrival of Sennia, a young girl initially suspected to be Ramses' illegitimate daughter with a local prostitute.
 Sennia's arrival, and the suspicions about Ramses that it raises, precipitates Nefret's brief marriage to another man.
 Sennia is revealed to be the child of Amelia's nephew Percival, first seen in Deeds of the Disturber, who is reintroduced as an adult in a villainous role for several volumes beginning with The Falcon at the Portal.
 Sennia is adopted by the Emersons, who take her back to England at the conclusion of the volume.

 The tension between Ramses and Nefret is finally resolved in He Shall Thunder in the Sky, with their marriage taking place at the end of that book and recounted in flashback sequences in the next.
 The two eventually have three children: a set of fraternal twins (a son, David John, and a daughter, Charlotte, or "Charla"), and an unnamed daughter born after the current conclusion of the series.
 It is through the youngest daughter that John Tregarth, a character in Peters's Vicky Bliss series, is descended from the Emerson-Peabodys.

 Additional characters in the series include members of the large Egyptian family who support the Emersons in their digs.
 The head of the family is Abdullah ibn al-Wahhab, Emerson's reis or foreman, who supervises their archaeological digs.
 Abdullah has several children, among them his youngest son, Selim, who, originally assigned as a bodyguard of sorts for Ramses (The Mummy Case), eventually replaces his father as reis (dig supervisor).
 Abdullah's daughter-in-law, Khadijah, her cooking, and her green healing poultice (which is effective, although its exact contents are never quite determined) are frequently mentioned.
 After Abdullah's death (The Ape Who Guards the Balance) the character appears to Amelia in dreams as a spiritual guide (although it is left ambiguous whether his appearance is a manifestation of Amelia's own subconsciousness or supernatural in nature).

 Chronologically, the latest book in the series (Tomb of the Golden Bird) takes place in 1922–1923, around the discovery of Tutankhamen's tomb.